sujan12biswas/PizzaOrderingWebApplication/README.md

 This is a realtime pizza ordering application. anyone can choose their favorite pizza .
 Add to cart system is also availabe.
 Register/Login System is also Available.
-Track your order is also possible. so, what are you doing here, download the code and use it.
+Track your order is also possible.
+You can login as an admin and as a customer. so, what are you doing here, download the code and use it.

 good luck :)